Share the Meal

 Engage in conversation during worship, saving your questions for after the service.

-Our congregants come to St. Lydia's to experience the Divine.
+Our congregants come to St. Lydia's to experience the divine.
 Some of them come every week, others are coming for the very first time, perhaps with some fear or trepidation about attending church.
-They're there to build relationships.
+They're there to build relationships and learn about God.
 When you're a curious visitor, it can be tempting to pepper congregants with questions.
-However, this can make us feel like we're being interviewed when we're just trying to worship.
+However, this can make people feel like they're being interviewed when they're just trying to worship.
 Please save your questions about St. Lydia's and the way we worship until after the service.
 The Pastor or Coordinator will be happy to speak with you then.

-At the dinner table, we invite you to simply engage those around you about normal old things.
+At the dinner table, we invite you to simply engage those around you in casual conversation.
 "Where are you from?"
 "How long have you lived in New York?" and "What were you up to this week?" are all great conversation starters.

 Do some reading in advance.